Disaster Response, Preparedness and Safety

-In this category 4-H members have the opportunity to create exhibits about all-terrain vehicles, fire, and tractor safety.
+Disaster response and preparedness is vital for all Nebraskans.
+In this category 4H members have the opportunity to share what they learned about a disaster, how they responded and will have a place to share their successes in disaster recovery.
+They can also create exhibits about all-terrain vehicles, fire, and tractor safety.
 In addition, participants can also create informational exhibits about basic safety strategies.
-Through involvement in this category, 4-H members will be better educated about personal safety and have the knowledge base to educate others about safety.
+Through involvement in this category, 4-H members will be better educated about disaster response and recovery and personal safety.
 For more resources and materials in this category refer to the resource section at the bottom of the page.

 Department Rules